In keeping with the educational objectives of CCHS, all students in grades 7 – 11 must carry seven (7) courses excluding Physical Education.

 |Level 1||Regents and Regents-level courses||1.00|

 The University at the High School Program is under the direction and sponsorship of the University at Albany and Hudson Valley Community College.
-The program allows qualified students to earn college credit while still at CCHS.
+The Crusader to Saint Program is a program offered on the Siena College campus for select CCHS seniors.
+These programs allow qualified students to earn college credit while still at CCHS.
 By entering college with previously earned credits, students can expedite their graduation from college or explore a wider range of academic areas during a regular college sequence.

 The following UHS courses are available at CCHS